-In our last email, we talked about the great need
+In our last email, we talked about the great

-to serve in Bible translation.
+has called us to serve in Bible translation.

 A team working on a Bible translation